Do you know who your nonprofit's donors are?

-Many leaders in nonprofit sectors assume that audience profiling is too complicated and expensive for anybody outside the private sector to consider.
+Many leaders in nonprofit sectors assume that audience profiling is too complicated and expensive for their nonprofit to consider.
 Fortunately, the truth is much simpler—even a small number of five-minute interviews with key donors can provide a wealth of insight into your entire audience.

 What’s more, every donor data point can pay for itself many times by boosting returns on the dollars you’ve already invested into marketing.